rbisdorff/Digraph3/docSphinx/tutorial.rst

 MIS and Clique enumeration
 ..........................

 2-colorings define independent sets of vertices that are maximal in cardinality; for short called a **MIS**.
-Computing such MISs in a given :code:`Graph` instance may be achieved by the `graphs.Graph.showMIS()` method;
+Computing such MISs in a given :code:`Graph` instance may be achieved by the `graphs.Graph.showMIS()` method.

 	>>> g = Graph('tutorialGraph')
 	>>> g.showMIS()
         *---  Maximal Independent Sets ---*